-Accounting is the science used to record, collect, measure and assess financial data so as to determine an organization’s profit or loss through tracking efforts.
-Accounting is an essential function, one which is used to show the well-being and efficiency of businesses, non-profit and governmental organizations, and as such, is considered the backbone of the firm.
-In sum, accountants ensure that firms operate efficiently; they also analyze budgets and provide financial planning.
+Accounting is the science aimed at recording, collecting, measuring and assessing financial data so as to determine an organization’s profit or loss through tracking efforts.
+It analyzes the financial state and the efficiency of businesses, non-profit and governmental organizations, and as such, it is considered the backbone of the firm.

 Analyze operational risks and accounting valuation enterprises.